-An IDC shall be performed prior to the analysis of any samples and with each significant change in instrument type, detection technique, personnel or method.
+An IDC shall be performed prior to the analysis of any samples and with each significant change in instrument type, different detection technique, personnel or method.
 An IDC consists of the following:

-- An IPR determination (Section 9.2)
+- An IPR determination (Section 9.2),

-- An MDL determination (Section 9.7)
+- An MDL determination (Section 9.7), and

-- A QL determination (Section 9.8) on a clean matrix (reagent water, Ottawa sand, precleaned wipe)
+- A QL determination (Section 9.8) on a clean matrix (reagent water, Ottawa sand, precleaned wipe).

-The IPR consists of four replicate samples of a clean matrix spiked with VX around the midpoint of the calibration curve and carried through the entire analytical process.
+The IPR consists of four replicate samples of a clean matrix spiked with CWAs around the midpoint of the calibration curve and carried through the entire analytical process.
 Prior to performing the IDC, a valid initial calibration (Section 10.3) must be established.

-9.2 Initial Precision and Recovery (IPR) Determination

-9.2.1 Preparation and analysis of IPR samples

-9.2.1.1 Water samples
+- 9.2 Initial Precision and Recovery (IPR) Determination - 9.2.1 Preparation and analysis of IPR samples - 9.2.1.1 Water samples

-Prepare four replicate samples from about 35 mL of reagent water.
-Add a sufficient amount of surrogate standard spiking solution and matrix spiking solution to result in the addition of 1.0 μg of each surrogate (add 40 μL if prepared as in Section 7.2.2.1) and a concentration at the mid-point of the calibration range of VX.
+Prepare four replicate samples, each consisting of 35 mL of reagent water.
+Add a sufficient amount of surrogate standard spiking solution and matrix spiking solution to result in the addition of 1.0 $\mu$ g of each surrogate (add 40 $\mu$ L if prepared as in Section 7.2.2.1) and a concentration at the mid-point of the calibration range of each matrix spike compound.
 Extract and analyze according to the procedures for water samples (Sections 11.2 and 11.6).
-The total volume of DCM added will be slightly greater than the 2 mL needed for extraction, and includes the volumes added for spiking VX and the surrogate.
+The total volume of DCM added will be slightly greater than the 2 mL needed for extraction, and includes the volumes added for spiking target compounds, and surrogates.